FlooringMarketingThatBooksHigh-TicketInstalls

 Showroom traffic strategy

 Neighborhood-radius targeting tuned to drive in-person showroom visits, ad copy showing actual material lines you carry, and paths that lead to booked appointments.
+For a retail showroom, the in-person visit is the highest-converting moment in the whole funnel — touching the sample is where the sale gets made — so we treat showroom traffic as its own objective, not an afterthought.

 Tracking signed contracts back to the ad